opentelekomcloud-community/otc-functiongraph-csharp-runtime/doc/source/devguide/http_function/_index.rst

    :maxdepth: 1
    :hidden:

-   Transfering Secret Keys Through the Request Header <transferringKeys> Minimal Web API <minimalWebApi>
+   Transfering Secret Keys Through the Request Header <transferringKeys>
+   Sample minimal Web API <minimalWebApi>

 HTTP functions support mainstream Web application frameworks and can be accessed through a browser or called directly by a URL.

 Constraints